 Solicitors in our Employment Department

 We have very experienced solicitors in our firm’s Employment Department (and depending on the type of the case other litigation solicitors may be involved too).
-The main solicitors specialising in employment litigation work that could be involved in your matter are Chris Hugo (Partner and Head of Department, hourly rate £315) and Sam Shoesmith (Senior Solicitor, hourly rate £295).
+The main solicitor specialising in employment litigation work that would be involved in your matter is Chris Hugo (Partner and Head of Department, hourly rate £315).
 VAT must be added to these costs when the work is billed.
 Chris has in excess of 30 years' collective legal experience in delivering high quality work in employment-related litigation practice.
 Our solicitors have particular expertise in cases of bringing and defending claims for unfair or wrongful dismissal / breach of contract in the Employment Tribunal, and where appropriate we are experienced in negotiating out-of-court settlements on favourable terms.

 We are happy to consider bringing or defending potential claims with individual and business clients, explore the issues in dispute and advise on the likely timescale and our estimate of the costs which are likely to be involved in their particular matter